by Yuya Zhou / in MATERIAL & TECHNIQUE RELATED / on 01/30/2022

-I will share the making process of the CORSET ottoman I made in California College of the Arts and introduce some tools and techniques as well.
-Please consider this article as a reference if you want to make an ottoman or any upholstered objects.
+I will share the making process of the ottoman I made in California College of the Arts.
+I will introduce some tools and techniques as well.

 First thing first, determine your design by drawing a full-scale sketch with dimensions, or in proportion.
 Front view, side view and top view.
 Then you make a mock-up with cardboards to give yourself a general idea of the actual size.